chatmail/server/README.md

 - A Debian 12 server with reachable SMTP/SUBMISSIONS/IMAPS/HTTPS ports.
   IPv6 is encouraged if available.
-  Chatmail servers only require 1GB RAM, one CPU, and perhaps 10GB storage for a few thousand active chatmail addresses.
+  Chatmail relay servers only require 1GB RAM, one CPU, and perhaps 10GB storage for a few thousand active chatmail addresses.

 - Key-based SSH authentication to the root user.